open-quantum-safe/oqs-demos/curl/README.md

 By default, the image is built such as to have maximum portability regardless of CPU type and optimizations available, i.e. to run on the widest possible range of cloud machines.

-### OPENSSL_BUILD_DEFINES
+### DEFAULT_GROUPS

-This permits changing the build options for the underlying openssl library containing the quantum safe algorithms.
+This defines the set of (possibly PQ) TLS 1.3 groups requested by the client.

-The default setting defines a range of default algorithms suggested for key exchange.
-For more information see [the documentation](https://github.com/open-quantum-safe/openssl#default-algorithms-announced).
+The default value is `x25519:x448:kyber512:p256_kyber512:kyber768:p384_kyber768:kyber1024:p521_kyber1024` enabling all Kyber variants as well as two classic EC algorithms.
+Be sure to disable the latter if no classic crypto should be used by this `curl` instance.
+For the full list of supported PQ KEM algorithms see [the oqs-provider algorithm documentation](https://github.com/open-quantum-safe/oqs-provider#algorithms).

 ### SIG_ALG

 This defines the quantum-safe cryptographic signature algorithm for the internally generated (demonstration) CA and server certificates.

-The default value is 'dilithium3' but can be set to any value documented [here](https://github.com/open-quantum-safe/openssl#authentication).
+The default value is 'dilithium3' but can be set to any value documented [here](https://github.com/open-quantum-safe/oqs-provider#algorithms).

 ### INSTALL_PATH